 Graduate Admissions Overview

-(See separate page for Carnegie Mellon students applying for the Practicum-Option M.S. program)
+(See separate page for Carnegie Mellon students applying for the Integrated Master's/Bachelor's Program)

-- Bachelor's degree from a recognized 4-year university, in any engineering or engineering-related disciplines including computer science, biological sciences, physics, chemistry, mathematics, or applied mathematics
+- Bachelor’s degree from a recognized 4-year university, in any engineering or science-related discipline including computer science, biological and medical sciences, physics, chemistry, mathematics

 - Transcripts from all the universities attended (non-official transcripts acceptable for admissions review)